 Temari is the oldest child and only daughter of the Fourth Kazekage, and the older sister of Gaara and Kankuro.
 She clearly has an attitude, being quite upfront and abrasive, sometimes to the point of crudeness.
 But she's also a strong ninja - notably the only female to have made it past the Chunin exams preliminaries - who despises war and who values her family.

 In Shippuden, Temari has become an emissary between the Leaf and Sand Villages.
-She wanted to pursue the Akatsuki along with the Leaf Village's rescue team, but the village elders forbade her from doing so, instead putting her on border patrol.
+She wanted to pursue the Akatsuki along with the Leaf Village's rescue team, but the village elders forbade her from doing so, putting her on border patrol instead.
 She doesn't have much of an effect on the arc.

 During the events of the Fourth Shinobi World War, she is serving under Gaara, and alongside Shikamaru and Choji, in the Fourth Battalion.